 Heat a large non-stick pan over medium-high heat.
 When hot, add sesame oil, then white mushrooms and half the green onions.
 Cook, stirring occasionally, until mushrooms soften, 3-4 min.

-While pork mixture cooks, in a small bowl, stir together mayo and 1/2 tsp sriracha.
+While pork mixture cooks, stir together mayo and 1/2 tsp sriracha in a small bowl.
 (NOTE: Reference Heat Guide in Start Strong).

 Wrap tortillas in paper towels.
 Microwave, until warm and flexible, 1 min.

 Divide pork mixture between tortillas.
 Top with radishes and remaining green onions.
 Dollop with sriracha mayo.